 Recalled Items

 If you know something is on a safety recall list, don’t donate it and make it someone else’s problem.
-Depending on the item, it could be dangerous to pass it along to someone who isn’t aware.
-If you’re unsure, you can check the list of recall and safety notices from the U.S. Consumer Product Safety Commission.
+Depending on the item, it may be dangerous to pass it along to someone who is unaware.
+If you’re unsure, you can check the list of recalls and safety notices from the U.S. Consumer Product Safety Commission.

 Car Seats

 Car seats for children have expiration dates.
 The materials it’s made out of can degrade over time — especially in extreme hot or cold temperatures in a car or garage — so it may not work as well as intended.
-Plus, advances in technology may make a car seat less effective at preventing injuries compared to a new model.
+Additionally, advances in technology may render a car seat less effective at preventing injuries compared to a newer model.

 Mattresses